 Catalan-Spanish: A collection of documents from the official journal of the Catalan Government in Catalan and Spanish.

-English-Japanese: A dataset about 500,000 pairs of manually-translated sentences from Wikipedia’s Kyoto Articles in both languages.
+English-Japanese: This dataset is a source of English-Japanese parallel translation data with about 500,000 pairs of manually-translated sentences from Wikipedia’s Kyoto Articles in both languages.

 OntoNotes: Annotated corpus containing various genres of text – news, conversational telephone speech, weblogs, usenet newsgroups, broadcast, talk shows – in English, Chinese, and Arabic.